GeorgyMakarov/discrete_event_sim/readme.md

 * FIFO -- first in queue leaves first;
 * LIFO -- first in queue leaves last;
 * HVF -- most expensive leaves first;

+Examples of *events*: create entity, entities interact, entity leaves the system.

+Why use *DES*:

+- [x] it is flexible to many applications;
+- [x] it is computationally efficient;
+- [x] it is helpful to avoid micromanagement in models;